Multiway Spherical Clustering via Degree-Corrected Tensor Block Models: B Proofs

 where the second inequality follows from the singular property of $\mD$ in \eqref{eq:singular_Du}, \eqref{eq:singular_Dl} and the constraint of $\mS$ in \eqref{eq:family}.

 To bound $\sin \beta_{k2}$, let $\mC = \text{diag}(\{\onormSize{}{\mS_{a:}}\}_{a \in [r]})$.
 We have

-where the third inequality follows from the singular property of $\mD$ and the boundedness of $\mS$, and the fourth inequality follows from the definition of $\tilde \mD$, boundedness of $\mS$, the lower bound of $\mtheta$, and the singular property of $\mZ^k$ in inequality~\eqref{eq:singular_z}.
+where the third inequality follows from the singular property of $\mD$ and the boundedness of $\mS$, and the fourth inequality follows from the definition of $\tilde \mD$, boundedness of $\mS$, the lower bound of $\mtheta$, and the singular property of $\mZ^k$ in inequality~\eqref{eq:singular_z}, and the last line follows from the definition of $L^{(t)}$.

 Combining~\eqref{eq:b1} and~\eqref{eq:b2} yields

 Finally, by triangle inequality, we obtain

 We now consider $J_{12}$.
 By triangle inequality, we have